openeuler-mirror/docs/docs/en/docs/thirdparty_migration/OpenStack-victoria.md

    To communicate with other OpenStack services, the bare metal service needs to use the service users to get authenticated by the OpenStack Identity service when requesting other services.
 The credentials of these users must be configured in each configuration file associated to the corresponding service.

    ```
-   [Neutron] - Accessing the OpenStack network services.
+   [neutron] - Accessing the OpenStack network services.
    [glance] - Accessing the OpenStack image service.
    [swift] - Accessing the OpenStack object storage service.
    [cinder] - Accessing the OpenStack block storage service.
-   [Inspector] Accessing the OpenStack bare-metal introspection service.
+   [inspector] Accessing the OpenStack bare metal introspection service.
    [service_catalog] - A special item to store the credential used by the bare metal service.
 The credential is used to discover the API URL endpoint registered in the OpenStack identity authentication service catalog by the bare metal service.
    ```

    For simplicity, you can use one service user for all services.
-For backward compatibility, the user name must be the same as that configured in [keystone_authtoken] of the ironic-api service.
+For backward compatibility, the user name must be the same as that configured in **[keystone_authtoken]** of the ironic-api service.
 However, this is not mandatory.
 You can also create and configure a different service user for each service.

    In the following example, the authentication information for the user to access the OpenStack network service is configured as follows: